 It is the student's responsibility to provide documentation of an excused absence before classes begin.
-A tardy will be given if the student is not in his/her first period class on time.
+A tardy will be given if the student is not in their first period class on time.

-Students can miss no more than two (2) periods in order to participate on his/her team, club, or performing arts groups, for any after-school practice or performance unless he/she has a doctor's excused absence, or a clearance from Leadership.
+Students can miss no more than two (2) periods in order to participate on their team, club or performing arts groups for any after-school practice or performance unless they have a doctor's excused absence or a clearance from GPA Leadership.

-Leaving Campus During School Hours Students may leave the campus during the school day with approval from Leadership and/or their parent/guardian (in the form of a note or phone call to the Attendance Clerk).
+Leaving Campus During School Hours Students may leave the campus during the school day with approval from GPA Leadership and/or their parent/guardian (in the form of a note or phone call to the Attendance Clerk).
 Leaving campus without Leadership/parent approval and without signing out will be truancy.
-Excused: Traffic accidents and personal emergencies (approved by Administration).
+Excused: Traffic accidents and personal emergencies (approved by Leadership).
 Unexcused: Late car pools, running out of gas, oversleeping, traffic in general, missing school supplies, etc.